-11. How much time will examinees have to complete the examination?
+10. How much time do candidates have to complete the examination?

-Examination testing appointments are three (3) hours; two and one-half (2 1⁄2) hours to take the examination, twenty (20) minutes to complete an introductory tutorial, and ten (10) minutes to complete the post examination survey.
+Examination testing appointments are three (3) hours; two and one-half (2 $\frac{1}{2}$) hours to take the examination, twenty (20) minutes to complete an introductory tutorial, and ten (10) minutes to complete the post examination survey.
 The timer/clock will begin with question one of the examination.
-Examinees will have two and one-half (2 1⁄2) hours to complete the examination once the timer/clock begins.
+Candidates will have two and one-half (2 $\frac{1}{2}$) hours to complete the examination once the timer/clock begins.
 The examinee will have the option to hide the clock during the examination.
 Examination candidates must respond to the minimum number of examination questions (125) in order for the exam to be scored.
-If the examinee does not respond to the minimum number of questions within the time allowed (two and one-half (2 1⁄2) hours), the examination will shut down and the exam will be scored as a failure, since it was inconclusive.
+If the candidate does not respond to the minimum number of questions within the time allowed (two and one-half (2 $\frac{1}{2}$) hours), the examination will shut down and the exam will be scored as a failure, since it was inconclusive.
 Please see the answer to Question 5 for more information.

-12. Will examinees be given an opportunity to become familiar with the computer before beginning the test?
+11. Are candidates given an opportunity to become familiar with the computer before beginning the test?

 Yes.
-Examinees will be allowed to take a tutorial on the computer prior to beginning the actual examination.
-This tutorial will include detailed instructions on taking the computerized examination and provide an opportunity to respond to practice questions.
-In addition, prior to the exam appointment, there will be a practice test available at www.pearsonvue.com/CDR for candidates to download to experience the navigation of exams, and use of the online calculator.
+Exam candidates are allowed to take a tutorial on the computer prior to beginning the actual examination.
+This tutorial includes detailed instructions on taking the computerized examination and provides an opportunity to respond to practice questions.
+In addition, prior to the exam appointment, there is a practice test available at www.pearsonvue.com/CDR for candidates to download to experience the navigation of exams and use of the on-screen calculator.

-13. Will a calculator be provided at the test center?
+12. Will a calculator be provided at the test center?

 Yes.
-An online calculator is included in the exam and is the preferred calculator.
-A handheld test center simple calculator can be issued to the candidate, upon request.
-Examinees are not permitted to bring their own calculator.
-The calculator (either version) should be examined and tested prior to the beginning of the examination.
+An on-screen calculator is included in the exam and is the preferred calculator.
+A simple, handheld test center calculator can be issued to the candidate, upon request.
+Candidates are not permitted to bring their own calculator.
+The calculator (either version) should be examined and tested by the candidate prior to the beginning of the examination.

-14. Will the test questions be in multiple-choice format?
+13. Are the test questions in multiple-choice format?